CormacRaftery/4thYearProject/README.md

 | **Module Supervisor** | Dr John Healy |

 # Introduction<a name = "introduction"></a>
 For my final year project I have decided to create a dynamic web-application that allows employees to easily view their schedule and allows employers to upload the schedule.
 I have been inspired to do this project due to working with a frustrating schedule website over the summer.
-The aim for this project is to have everything an employee or employer could need in one place.
-It is a three-tier application, using MongoDB as the Data Tier, Java for the Logic Tier, and Angular 8 for the Presentation Tier.
-This is a slight change to the currently popular set of technologies otherwise known as the MEAN stack.
+The aim for this project is to have everything an employee or employer could need in one place.This Readme is only a short summary of the project while a much deeper look into the project is detailed in the Dissertation above.

 # Features<a name = "features"></a>
+This project provides an employer with a simple scheduling system for his employees.

+# Prerequisites <a name = "prerequisites"></a>
+Before launching the project you should ensure you have each of the following technologies installed.
+Node v13.3.0
+NPM v6.13.7
+AngularCLI v9.0.3
+MongoDB shell version v3.6.3
+MongoDB version v3.6.3

 # How to deploy<a name = "deploy"></a>
-To deploy this product the tools I have used are Java 11, MongoDB, Eclipse, Visual Studio Code, Angular8, Angular CLI
-# Week by week breakdown<a name = "weekbyweek"></a>
-## Week 1 9/9/19:
-Research into what possible project ideas I would be interested in pursuing.
-## Week 2 16/9/19:
-Research into which idea is the most viable for a 4th year project.
-## Week 3 23/9/19:
-Idea discussed with project supervisor.
-## Week 4 30/9/19:
-Idea altered from discussion with project supervisor.
-## Week 5 7/10/19:
-## Week 6 14/10/19:
-Github repository created
-## Week 7 21/10/19:
-Contents table added to github repository README.md
-## Week 8 28/10/19:
-README.md improved greatly
-## Week 9 4/11/19:
+To deploy this product locally you can simply clone this repository and open up 3 command prompts.
+In the first command prompt you can go into the directory 4thYearProject, then Angular9crud and then Angular9crud again.
+In this folder you may run "npm install" provided you already have the angular CLI installed globally.
+You may then run "ng serve --open".
+In the second command prompt you can go to the same directory and provided you are connected to mongoDB using the MongoDB compass you can run "mongod".
+In the third command prompt you can go into the API directory and run "npm install express body-parser cors mongoose --save".
+You should then be able to launch the nodemon server with "nodemon server".

 # Technologies Incorporated & Architecture<a name = "architecture"></a>
 <p align="center"><img src="https://hackernoon.com/hn-images/0*Nq9iCe61Aq5IxUGl.png" width="400" height="250"></p>
+This project is a three-tier application, using MongoDB as the Data Tier, Nodejs and express as the Logic Tier, and Angular 9 as the Presentation Tier.
+This project consists of technologies that are commonly know as the mean stack.

 # Conclusion<a name = "conclusion"></a>
+While the project did not reach all its original goals, it still provided basic functionality for a scheduling system.
+The security and layout of the project were poor.
+Using multiple technologies was very interesting trying to mesh them together and a lot was learned from the project.